OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (3).md

 * **Pre-requisite for Oracle with version 19c**:

 For Oracle 19c version, ojdbc8.jar or ojdbc10.jar is required.
-The path of the executable jar files (such as ojdbc8.jar or ojdbc10.jar is required while installing OpsHub Integration Manager with Oracle database.
+The path of the executable jar files (such as ojdbc8.jar or ojdbc10.jar is required while installing <code class="expression">space.vars.SITENAME</code> with Oracle database.

 **Known Limitations**